Environmental Initiatives Policy

-We will promote our business by appropriately evaluating and managing climate variability risks and opportunities in order to take on the mission of realizing a sustainable society that balances social and economic values.
+We established Greenhouse Gas(GHG) Emissions Reduction in order to take on the mission of realizing a sustainable society that balances social and economic values.

 In order to continue to promote a carbon-recycling society through our business, we will continue to strengthen our efforts for renewable energy, and in addition to taking on the challenge of providing energy through the hydrogen supply chain and establishing a decentralized / complex utility business.
-We will proceed with technological development including the practical application of CCU *.
+We will realization of decarburization and recycling with technological development .

-In 2019, we agreed with the recommendations of the Task Force on Climate-related Financial Information Disclosure (TCFD) and started scenario analysis.
-Regarding climate change, we will disclose information in line with the TCFD recommendations.
+We agreed with the recommendations of the Task Force on Climate-related Financial Information Disclosure (TCFD) , we will actively disclose information in line with the TCFD recommendations.

 In 2019, the Company declared its support for the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
 We participated in the Ministry of the Environment’s “Project to Analyze Scenarios of Climate Risks and Opportunities in Accordance with TCFD” and conducted scenario analysis on climate change.
 As we proceed, we will enhance our analysis for use in our management strategies while disclosing information in line with TCFD recommendations.

 Please refer to the following for our scenario analysis.